Arifcse21/K8s-Cluster-Observability-Prometheus-Grafana/README.md

+# The Problem It Solves
+In a production Kubernetes environment, understanding the health and performance of your clusters and applications is paramount.
+This project addresses the challenge of gaining deep visibility into cluster metrics, application performance, and resource utilization by deploying a robust, industry-standard monitoring solution.

+# Architecture Description
+The architecture involves deploying the kube-prometheus-stack Helm chart, which includes Prometheus for metric collection, Alertmanager for alerting, and Grafana for visualization.
+Prometheus scrapes metrics from Kubernetes components (kube-statemetrics, node-exporter) and application pods via ServiceMonitors.
+Grafana connects to Prometheus as a data source to display dashboards.
+Alertmanager receives alerts from Prometheus and routes them to configured receivers.

 # Kubernetes Cluster Monitoring Setup
 > Prometheus + Grafana + OpenEBS Hostpath + Traefik + cert-manager
 > Tested on: kubeadm v1.30, 3-node KVM cluster (1 master + 2 workers)